How to write a liability waiver

 If you own a skydiving business, you know why having your guests sign a waiver is a good idea.
 Outdoor adventure companies, as well as recreational sports leagues, have been using waivers for years.

-However, with the COVID-19 pandemic, many more small businesses, like hair salons, are turning to waivers to educate their customers about potential risks as well as protect their businesses from lawsuits.
+However, after the COVID-19 pandemic, many more small businesses, like hair salons, are turning to waivers to educate their customers about potential risks as well as protect their businesses from lawsuits.

 COVID-19 liability waivers are a good option for businesses operating in areas of commerce that aren’t protected by state law.
 Of course, you should still take proper precautions to maintain a healthy and safe workplace in addition to having a COVID-19 liability form.